atodorov284/air-quality-forecast/README.md

 > ```bash
 > mlflow ui --port 5000
 >  ```
+> You might need to grant admin permissions for this process

+**🔄 Using the parser to retrain the model or make predictions on new data**:
+Instructions on how to use the retraining protocol or making predictions on new data can be found in the `README.md` in the `air-quality-forecast` directory

 > [!NOTE]
-> You might need to grant admin permissions for this process
+>The retrain datasets need to be under data/retrain and the prediction dataset needs to be under data/inference.
 ---
-**Using the parser to retrain the model or make predictions on new data** To retrain a model or predict, run `main.py` with the following arguments: positional arguments:
-  {xgboost,decision_tree,random_forest}
-                        Model to retrain or predict.

-options:
-  -h, --help            show this help message and exit --retrain             Re-train the model.
-  --predict             Predict using the trained model.

-**IMPORTANT**
-The retrain datasets need to be under data/retrain and the prediction dataset needs to be under data/inference.

-If --retrain is selected, specify the dataset name, which has to be under data/inference.
-For example, if the dataset is named x_test.csv and you want to predict using the xgboost model, run:
-`main.py --predict --prediction_dataset x_test.csv xgboost`

-Similarly, to retrain xgboost for example, run:
-`main.py --retrain --x_train x_train.csv --x_test x_test.csv --y_train y_train.csv --y_test y_test.csv --n_iter 50 xgboost`

 > [!IMPORTANT]
 > The notebooks in this project were used as scratch for analysis and data merge and do not reflect our thorough methodology (source is under air-quality-forecast).
 Some extra scripts for the generation of our plots in the report can be found under extra_scripts.